-(Enbrel) and Infliximab (Remicade) are drugs which have been used in treating Rheumatoid Arthritis and have shown effectiveness for some patients with Myositis.
-These provide a more targeted treatment and are currently being studied in several clinical trials.
+Etanercept (Enbrel), Adalimumab (Humira), and Infliximab (Remicade) are drugs which have been used in treating Rheumatoid Arthritis and have shown effectiveness for some patients with Myositis.
+These provide a more targeted treatment and are currently being studied in clinical trials.

-(Rituxan) has been used by physicians both alone and after other drugs have failed.
-There are multi-center clinical trials underway for both adults and children.
-Also used in the treatment of cancer.
+(Rituxan) has been used by physicians both alone, in combination with other drugs, and after other drugs have failed.

 (Leflunomide) affects the immune system and reduces swelling and inflammation in the body.
 We are not aware of many patients who have tried this, but of the ones who have, they reported good outcomes.